ExodusMovement/react-form/readme.md

 ### [Live Demo](https://www.exodus.io/job-application/?id=9039189C56&title=Test%20Job%20Post)

-A simple React form component to gather information from users.
+A simple React form component to gather data from users.

 The component takes a `fields` prop and generates a form interface.
-When the user clicks the "Submit" button, the `onSubmit` callback receives the form data.
+When the user clicks the "Submit" button, the `onSubmit` callback is called with a responses object.

 Server requests are not within the scope of this componenet; you can do whatever you like with the data that is returned.